Nagy127/FreeCodeCampProjects/README.md

 ## Overview:
 This is a repo to save some of the projects done for the Machine Learning with Python FreeCodeCamp certification.
-The rest of the projects I have done are avaliable in the certification link
+The rest of the projects I have done are avaliable in the certification link.
+The projects uploaded were chosen as they all require some form of model training which is why the first project in the machine learning course, rock/paper/scissor, was not uploaded here as it did not require model training or parameter tuning.

 ***Certification Links***